Aquanty/rtd-hgs/docs/source/index.rst

 while tabular relationships can vary from fracture zone to fracture zone if so desired.

-The following instructions should be applied to discrete fractures, as discussed in Section :ref:`sec:modify_material` .
+| The following instructions should be applied to discrete fractures, as
+  discussed in Section :ref:
+| .

 --------------